joergboe/testframework/doc/manpage.md

 ## Property Variables
 Property variables are not changed once they have been defined.
 Re-definition of property variables will be ignored.
 An pure assignment to a property in a test suite/case script may cause a script failure.
 Use function setVar instead.
-The name of a property must be prefixed with TTP_ or TTPN_
+The name of a property must be prefixed with TTPR_ or TTPRN_

-Empty values are considered a defined value for properties with prefix TTP_ and can not be overwritten.
+Empty values are considered a defined value for properties with prefix TTPR_ and can not be overwritten.
-Empty values are considered a undefined value for properties with prefix TTPN_ and can be overwritten.
+Empty values are considered a undefined value for properties with prefix TTPRN_ and can be overwritten.

-NOTE: Prefer the TTP_ version.
+NOTE: Prefer the TTPR_ version.

 ## Simple Global Variables and Global Read-only Variables